CMcFeaters/light_monitor/readme.md

 Tiny VA meter was added for testing purposes.
-Tiny-VA-Meter is pulled from this webiste: https://www.instructables.com/id/Tiny-VA-Meter-With-INA219/ And this repo: https://github.com/KarlTorp/Tiny-VA-Meter
+Tiny-VA-Meter is based on this webiste: https://www.instructables.com/id/Tiny-VA-Meter-With-INA219/ And this repo: https://github.com/KarlTorp/Tiny-VA-Meter